sugashan/web-page-analyzer/README.md

 ## Possible Improvements

-- Use Goroutines to parellelize data extraction from html document like title, links etc.
+- Use Goroutines to parellelize data extraction from html document like title, links etc. Responsiveness
 - Pooling workers for accessible link check.
 - Data Persistance/Caching for history & Performance.